-Northeast Nigeria is now the site of Africa’s largest humanitarian emergency, with more than 10 million people estimated to be in urgent need humanitarian assistance and nearly 4 million people facing severe food insecurity in the early months of 2018.
+Northeast Nigeria remains the site of Africa’s largest humanitarian emergency, with more than 7.1 million people, 80% of whom are women and children, estimated to be in urgent need of humanitarian assistance.
+Of these, nearly 1.7 million face severe food insecurity.

-The Boko Haram insurgency has also spread across Nigeria’s borders.
-The Lake Chad Basin, which includes Nigeria, Chad, Cameroon, and Niger, continues to experience violence and displacement, with 17 million people affected, including 2.35 million who are displaced from their homes.
+The insurgency also has spread across Nigeria’s northeast borders engulfing the Lake Chad Basin, which also includes Chad, Cameroon and Niger.
+Residents of these countries continue to experience violent attacks and displacement.
+The UN’s High Commissioner for Refugees estimates that 17 million people are affected, including 3.3 million who are displaced from their homes.

 people in need of emergency assistance